sous-chefs/varnish/README.md

 ### default
 Installs the varnish package, manages the default varnish configuration file, and the init script defaults file.

-### apt_repo
+### repo
 If placed before the default recipe in the run list, the official Varnish project apt repository will offer access to more version and platform support.

-### yum_repo
-If placed before the default recipe in the run list, the official Varnish project yum repository will offer access to more version and platform support.

 Usage
 -----
 On systems that need a high performance caching server, use `recipe[varnish]`.
-Additional configuration can be done by modifying the `default.vcl.erb` and `ubuntu-default.erb` templates.
-By default the `custom-default.erb` is set up to run with the varnish defaults, and a simple `default.vcl`.
+Additional configuration can be done by modifying the `default.vcl.erb` and `default.erb` templates.

 License & Authors
 -----------------
 - Author:: Joe Williams <joe@joetify.com>
 - Author:: Lew Goettner <lew@goettner.net>
+- Author:: Matthew Thode <matt.thode@rackspace.com>
 - Contributor:: Patrick Connolly <patrick@myplanetdigital.com>
 - Contributor:: Antonio Fernández Vara <antoniofernandezvara@gmail.com>